mariusz-schimke/GiGraph/README.md

 *❗️ Note that in the majority of cases you won't need to split the DOT script into sections.
 They give you the flexibility to control the order individual elements or groups of elements are written, but they shouldn't normally be useful.
 When you want to specify attributes for specific groups of elements of the graph, consider using [subgraphs](#subgraphs) because they give you more granular control over the elements they contain, without affecting others.*

-The following example shows how the primary section (on the graph instance level), and subsections, are rendered in the output DOT script, and how their attributes impact graph visualization.
+The following example shows how the primary section (on the graph instance level), and subsections, are rendered in the DOT output, and how their attributes impact graph visualization.

 ```c#
 // the primary section (on the graph instance level)